cs3110/textbook/BUILDING.md

 # How to Create the OCaml Jupyter Kernel

 - Create an OPAM switch for the textbook.
-This should be a switch with minimal packages installed.
-E.g.,
-  `opam switch create textbook ocaml-base-compiler.4.12.0`
+This should be a switch with minimal packages installed, and the compiler version should match the installation instructions in the textbook.
+E.g., `opam switch create textbook ocaml-base-compiler.4.14.0`
 - Install Ocaml-Jupyter with `opam install jupyter`.
 - Also install the packages needed by the textbook:
   `opam install ounit2 qcheck menhir`.